mvahdatkhah/setup_containerd_storage/README.md

 ```bash
 ansible-playbook -i inventory.ini site.yml --tags setup_storage
 ```

-⚙️ What This Role Does
+✅ What This Role Does

-✅ Wipes existing partition table on /dev/sdb

-✅ Creates 4 partitions using parted

-✅ Initializes /dev/sdb1 as a physical volume

-✅ Creates a volume group and logical volume

-✅ Formats with ext4

-✅ Mounts to /var/lib/containerd

-✅ Adds an entry to /etc/fstab for persistence
+✔ Wipes the existing partition table on /dev/sdb ✔ Creates 4 partitions using parted ✔ Initializes /dev/sdb1 as a physical volume ✔ Creates a volume group and logical volume ✔ Formats with ext4 ✔ Mounts to /var/lib/containerd ✔ Adds an entry to /etc/fstab for persistence

-🧪 Safety Notes
+⚠️ Safety Considerations

-⚠️ This role will destroy all data on /dev/sdb.

-✅ Only run this on fresh/unused disks in controlled environments.

-✅ Always test in staging or virtual machines before production.
+🚨 This role will destroy all data on /dev/sdb. ✔ Only run on fresh/unused disks in controlled environments. ✔ Test in staging or virtual machines before using in production.

 📜 License